-Hydrological modifications such as ditching and tiling are often used on these sites to increase crop production.
 Common crops include corn (Zea mays), soybeans (Glycine max), and occasionally winter wheat (Triticum aestivum).
 Some landowners choose to convert sites to cool season grasses for a period before resuming cropland production.
+Hydrological modifications such as ditching and tiling may be installed on some sites to increase crop production.
 A return to the historical Reference State from State 4 is unlikely, if not impossible.

+- wheat (Triticum), grass

-- corn (Zea mays), other herbaceous - soybean (Glycine), other herbaceous
+- corn (Zea mays), other herbaceous

+- soybean (Glycine), other herbaceous